 After over two decades as a summer series, the Festival was pleased to present their first annual fall festival in 2013 and was named Ensemble In Residence at St Andrew’s Episcopal Church in Lake Worth.
 Thanks to a grant from the Palm Beach Cultural Council, the Festival also added an educational component to its schedule for a number of years, called “How to Assemble a Chamber Music Ensemble.”
 Musicians from the group performed for and coached Palm Beach County student groups and provided student ensembles the opportunity to perform at Festival concerts.
 In addition, students attended Festival rehearsals and concerts free of charge.

 The Palm Beach Chamber Music Festival also enjoys a longstanding relationship with Klavier Music Productions and has recorded six compact discs under the name Chamber Music Palm Beach.
-These recordings are available for purchase on Amazon, iTunes and Naxos.
+These recordings are available for purchase or streaming on Amazon, iTunes, Naxos and Spotify.

-The Festival is very proud to be looking forward to its 26th Anniversary season in July 2017 and we are excited to announce a brand new Saturday night venue!
-If you are an Eissey Campus Theatre subscriber, please plan to join us at 1st Presbyterian Church, 717 Prosperity Farms Road, North Palm Beach, FL 33408.
+The Festival is very proud to be looking forward to its 28th Anniversary season in July 2019.
+If you were an Eissey Campus Theatre subscriber in the past, please plan to join us on Saturday nights for our 3rd season at 1st Presbyterian Church, 717 Prosperity Farms Road, North Palm Beach, FL 33408.

 Board of Directors